dcsrgh/CPS3D-Det/README.md

 # Data Preparation
-1. Download the CPSDET-3D dataset from [here](https://drive.google.com/file/d/1DnOY5CsO4ySMMNtuuKK45Thej2g2O-yT/view?usp=drive_link).
+1. Download the CPSDET-3D dataset from [here](https://drive.google.com/file/d/1ZAlyT4Zcr1ZDA-y0_qQoLvgYQnFD2_qN/view?usp=drive_link).
 Note: For the sake of our data confidentiality efforts, we are currently only providing the training set, and the full data will be updated when our article is received.
 Data to download include:
-    * ImageSets of object data set (full samples).
+    * ImageSets (full samples).
-    * Training and test labels of object data set (full samples).
+    * labels (full samples).
-    * npy point clouds (CPSDET-3D-GS training set).
+    * points (training set, geometric sampling).
-    * pcd point clouds (CPSDET-3D training set).
+    * velodyne (training set).

 2. Place according to the following structure.